-Classes will consist of virtual classes; however, the course includes face-to-face on-campus sessions.
+Classes will consist of face-to-face on-campus sessions.
 The methodology is based on the presentation of contents by the instructor and their discussion in classes.
 Discussions may be carried out in pairs or small groups so that the students later share their answers with the rest of the class, or as a whole class.
 The students will complete structured lessons in which they will study the theory and solve exercises.
 To develop the class coherently and as part of their homework, the students are expected to study and read before each class so that they are ready to participate actively and to do the assigned exercises.
 The students have to participate actively in the discussion of the subject matter and in the solution to exercises.

 The students will be given different texts and assignments that will help them understand the structures in different contexts of the written and oral discourses.
 They will also be asked to show their understanding of the studied subject matter in the production of text.
 The students are responsible for getting the course material and for doing the assigned exercises.
-Mediación

-Virtual may be used to upload materials and assignments, do evaluations, share evaluation announcements, and share additional exercises.
+Mediación Virtual may be used to upload materials, homework assignments, evaluation announcements, and additional exercises.
 It may also be used to complete some evaluations on campus.
 It is recommended that the students get a good monolingual English dictionary.